NTU24pg/LGCMT/README.md

 python train.py --dataset_name <name> --gpu <gpu_id> --hp_config <path_to_config>

 ## Note
-More comprehensive details, including pre-trained model weights, additional visualization tools, and extended documentation, will be made fully available upon the publication of the paper.
+All code required to reproduce the main results is already available; additional tools/weights will be released upon publication.